apache/flink/docs/dev/batch/hadoop_compatibility.md

 ### Using Hadoop Mappers and Reducers

 Hadoop Mappers are semantically equivalent to Flink's [FlatMapFunctions](dataset_transformations.html#flatmap) and Hadoop Reducers are equivalent to Flink's [GroupReduceFunctions](dataset_transformations.html#groupreduce-on-grouped-dataset).
 Flink provides wrappers for implementations of Hadoop MapReduce's `Mapper` and `Reducer` interfaces, i.e., you can reuse your Hadoop Mappers and Reducers in regular Flink programs.
-At the moment, only the Mapper and Reduce interfaces of Hadoop's mapred API (`org.apache.hadoop.mapred`) are supported.
+At the moment, only the Mapper, Reducer interfaces of Hadoop's mapred API (`org.apache.hadoop.mapred`) and Mapper interface of Hadoop's mapreduce API (`org.apache.hadoop.mapreduce`) are supported.

 The wrappers take a `DataSet<Tuple2<KEYIN,VALUEIN>>` as input and produce a `DataSet<Tuple2<KEYOUT,VALUEOUT>>` as output where `KEYIN` and `KEYOUT` are the keys and `VALUEIN` and `VALUEOUT` are the values of the Hadoop key-value pairs that are processed by the Hadoop functions.
 For Reducers, Flink offers a wrapper for a GroupReduceFunction with (`HadoopReduceCombineFunction`) and without a Combiner (`HadoopReduceFunction`).
 The wrappers accept an optional `JobConf` object to configure the Hadoop Mapper or Reducer.

 Flink's function wrappers are

 - `org.apache.flink.hadoopcompatibility.mapred.HadoopMapFunction`,
-- `org.apache.flink.hadoopcompatibility.mapred.HadoopReduceFunction`, and
+- `org.apache.flink.hadoopcompatibility.mapred.HadoopReduceFunction`,
+- `org.apache.flink.hadoopcompatibility.mapred.HadoopReduceCombineFunction`,
-- `org.apache.flink.hadoopcompatibility.mapred.HadoopReduceCombineFunction`.
+- `org.apache.flink.hadoopcompatibility.mapreduce.HadoopMapFunction`

 and can be used as regular Flink [FlatMapFunctions](dataset_transformations.html#flatmap) or [GroupReduceFunctions](dataset_transformations.html#groupreduce-on-grouped-dataset).